Tinkerforge/brickd/README.rst

  python build_pkg.py

-On Linux this has to be executed as ``root`` and on Windows this has to be executed from a MSVC or WDK command prompt because it invokes the platform specific commands to compile the source code.
+On Windows this has to be executed from a MSVC or WDK command prompt because it invokes the platform specific commands to compile the source code.

 The installer/package is created in ``src``.